Elastic pools help you manage and scale multiple Azure SQL databases

 The following figure shows an example of a database that spends much time idle, but also periodically spikes with activity.
 This is a utilization pattern that is suited for a pool:

 For the five-minute period illustrated, DB1 peaks up to 90 DTUs, but its overall average usage is less than five DTUs.
-An S3 performance level is required to run this workload in a single database, but this leaves most of the resources unused during periods of low activity.
+An S3 compute size is required to run this workload in a single database, but this leaves most of the resources unused during periods of low activity.

 A pool allows these unused DTUs to be shared across multiple databases, and so reduces the DTUs needed and overall cost.

 Building on the previous example, suppose there are additional databases with similar utilization patterns as DB1.
 In the next two figures below, the utilization of four databases and 20 databases are layered onto the same graph to illustrate the non-overlapping nature of their utilization over time using the DTU-based purchasing model:

 The aggregate DTU utilization across all 20 databases is illustrated by the black line in the preceding figure.
 This shows that the aggregate DTU utilization never exceeds 100 DTUs, and indicates that the 20 databases can share 100 eDTUs over this time period.
-This results in a 20x reduction in DTUs and a 13x price reduction compared to placing each of the databases in S3 performance levels for single databases.
+This results in a 20x reduction in DTUs and a 13x price reduction compared to placing each of the databases in S3 compute sizes for single databases.

 This example is ideal for the following reasons: